ruoneo/GGANDTI/ReadMe.md

 1. Activate the Python environment.
 (We provide a configured conda environment that can be downloaded from here https://drive.google.com/drive/folders/1zPY78onQRRlNKwVwMzlQuNP4wy95Lf50?usp=sharing)
 2. Set hyper-parameters in `src/config.py`
-3. Make sure you have switched to the root directory.
+3. Make sure you have switched to the root directory of the project.
 Use the following commands to perform training and validation.

 ```cmd
 python src/run.py